paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2014-08-02-clyde_sider.md

 date: '2014-08-09 17:51:10 +0000'
 location: Brighton, England
 excerpt: Earlier this month I spent a week volunteering at the XX Commonwealth Games in Glasgow.
-image:
-  src: 2014/08/clyde_sider_hampden.jpg
+image: 2014/08/clyde_sider_hampden.jpg
-  caption: The team I worked with during my penultimate shift outside Hampden Park
 tags:
   - Commonwealth Games
   - Glasgow 2014
   - Volunteering
 ---
+{% include figure.html
+  caption="The team I worked with during my penultimate shift outside Hampden Park" src="2014/08/clyde_sider_hampden.jpg" class="u-bleed"
+%}

 Earlier this month I spent a week volunteering at the XX Commonwealth Games in Glasgow.

 Any conversation regarding these Games often involves comparisons to the Olympic Games held in London two years ago; a tough act to follow given their prestige and success.
 Organisers in Glasgow were keen to point out that their games offered a different spectacle -- an 11 day festival of sport and culture designed to promote goodwill between the 71 nations and territories that make up the Commonwealth -- and should be judged on that basis alone.
 But with a number of popular athletes unable (or unwilling) to compete, questions were raised about the validity of this multi-sport event, which [many consider an anachronism][1].